freenet/web/hugo-site/content/_index.md

 ---

 The centralization of the internet poses a fundamental threat to individual freedom.
-In 2024, a few corporations control most online services and infrastructure, wielding immense power with little accountability.
+In 2024, a few corporations control most online services and2 infrastructure, wielding immense power with little accountability.
 They can censor content, exploit data, and exclude users from essential services, undermining democracy.
 We need a solution urgently.